 What if the rabbit hurts a child?
 Rabbits don't care to be held and may kick, scratch, or bite.
 Rabbits use subtle body language to communicate and if they feel their message isn't getting through, they will resort to "extreme" measures to get their point across, just like a frustrated dog or human.
 Will the rabbit get punished by having to stay in its cage all day?
 Will the teacher be financially responsible if a parent gets upset?

-Any size rabbit should have a minimum of a 2' x 4' habitat (just think of how far they hop in one leap, then add in litter box, toys, etc.).
+Any size rabbit should have a minimum 16 Sq ft (such as 2x6' or 4x4' play pen - just think of how far they hop in one leap, then add in litter box, toys, etc.).
 A rabbit that visits the classroom regularly will need either a travel setup or second permanent setup in addition to the one at the teacher's home.

 In addition to its own habitat, the rabbit will need a place where it can run around and exercise.
 Rabbits love to chew and dig, so care must be taken to avoid electrical wires, backpacks, and other things that a rabbit might naturally want to chew in the area that it explores.
 The rabbit should also have time to explore on its own unimpeded by the students as well as time outside the cage where the students want to interact, just like the kids need their own recess time to do their own thing.
 Rabbits are a lot like cats when it comes to personality, and even if the students correctly approach, pet or handle the rabbit, the rabbit may still be disinterested at the time.
 The lesson of respect for others should be taught here and the rabbit should be left alone versus being followed around the classroom.

 In a rabbit's natural day, they are most active at sunrise and sunset and casually nap during the day and night.
 If a classroom is particularly loud or active, this would be annoying to even the most tolerant rabbit (and we all know how humans get cranky when they don't get their beauty sleep for multiple days in a row).